Pamir-Alay

-The Pamir-Alay is a mountain system in Tajikistan, Kyrgyzstan and Uzbekistan, encompassing four main mountain ranges extending west from the Tian Shan Mountains, and located north of the main range of Pamir.
+The Pamir-Alay is a mountain system in Tajikistan, Kyrgyzstan and Uzbekistan, located north of the main range of the Pamir Mountains.
+It encompasses four main mountain ranges extending west from the Tian Shan Mountains.
 They are variously considered part of the Tian Shan, of the Pamir, or a separate mountain system.
 The term "Pamiro-Alay" is also used to refer to the mountain region encompassing the Pamir, the Pamir-Alay proper (then referred to as "Gissaro-Alay") and the Tajik Depression.

-The Pamir-Alay stretches between the valleys of the rivers Syr Darya (Fergana Valley) to its north and Vakhsh to its south.
-Its highest summit is Pik Skalisty (пик Скалистый, "rocky peak"), 5621 m, in the Turkestan Range.
+The Pamir-Alay stretches between the valleys of the Syr Darya (Fergana Valley) to its north and the Vakhsh to its south.
+Its highest summit is Pik Skalisty (пик Скалистый; lit. 'rocky peak'), with an elevation of 5621 m, in the Turkestan Range.
 The Pamir-Alay is about 900 km long in west–east direction, and up to 150 km wide in the Western part.

 Main subranges

 The Pamir-Alay is subdivided into the following mountain ranges: